 What the hey-line.
 The boys walk down the street to where

-christmas tree and lugs it back to the pad.
+a Christmas tree, lugging it back to the home pad.

 “Let us get to work lads.
 We have some serious art to make,”

 Igor announces, as he — whomp! — captures a large roach under a